** GPS is not turned on by default. You have to turn it on when you need it, i.e., when using My Location (center) and when recording a track.

 1 - Create New (Empty) Trip File

 You can give your trip file any customized name.
-To verify and check the current trip file you are using you can click on the Layers Icon and on the bottom you will see the current trip.
+To verify and check the current trip file you are using you can click on the Trip Data icon, it would show the current trip file, how many waypoints and tracks you have on them.

 The default directory for the trip data is : root//sdcard/bcnav/data/<custom_trip_name>